DevOps-Gilde/S3_Docs_GitHubActionsTerraform/03_SetupInfrastructure.md

 * `TF_VAR_` is stripped off
 * The remaining part such as `client_id` must be defined as terraform variable

 `terraform plan` needs access to the terraform code to be executed.
-In our case the terraform code is located in a subdirectory why we need to define the "`working-directory`" for **all upcoming Terraform Tasks**.
+In our case the terraform code is located in a subdirectory why we need to define the `working-directory` for **all upcoming Terraform Tasks** (Location working directory: https://github.com/DevOps-Gilde/S3_Code_GitHubActionsTerraform/tree/main/terraform).

 The setup from the second job is not much different from the first one.
 Only the terraform commands within the steps differ.
 ```